TheTapo/linux-bash-scripts/README.md

 - These bash sricpts are made for linux specifically Debian and its derivatives
 - These scripts automate various stuff like installing programs automaticaly

+## Requirements
+- Debian or its derivative linux distro
+- bash
+- sudo

 ## Installation

 go to terminal and paste these commands: